 - For rooted non-Samsung devices, choose System Mode.
 For Samsung devices, choose the Samsung mode.

-- Hit Custom tab, then pick the font you like then tap Set later.
+- Hit the Custom tab, then pick the font you like then tap Set later.

 - Press OK when the prompt shows up.